yingweiwo

 Additional Infomation

-Daptomycin is indicated for the treatment of complicated skin and skin structure infections (cSSSI) in patients one year of age and older.
-It is also indicated for the treatment of _Staphylococcus aureus_ bloodstream infections (bacteremia) in patients one year of age and older, including in adult patients with right-sided infective endocarditis.
-Daptomycin is not indicated for the treatment of pneumonia or left-sided infective endocarditis due to _S. aureus_.
-Use is not recommended in pediatric patients younger than one year of age due to the risk of potential effects on muscular, neuromuscular, and/or nervous systems (either peripheral and/or central).
-As with all antibacterial drugs, it is strongly suggested to perform sufficient testing before treatment initiation in order to confirm an infection caused by susceptible bacteria.
-Failure to do so may result in suboptimal treatment, treatment failure, and the development of drug-resistant bacteria.
+Daptomycin is indicated for the treatment of complicated skin and skin-soft tissue infections (cSSSI) in patients aged one year and older.
+It is also indicated for the treatment of Staphylococcus aureus bloodstream infections (bacteremia) in patients aged one year and older, including adult patients with right-sided infective endocarditis.
+Daptomycin is not indicated for the treatment of Staphylococcus aureus pneumonia or left-sided infective endocarditis.
+Due to potential effects on muscles, neuromuscular and/or the nervous system (including peripheral and/or central nervous systems), daptomycin is not recommended for use in children under one year of age.
+As with all antimicrobial agents, thorough testing is strongly recommended before initiating treatment to confirm that the infection is caused by susceptible bacteria.
+Otherwise, poor treatment response, treatment failure, and the development of drug-resistant bacteria may occur.

 FDA Label